 The acceptance and long-term future of e-mobility is also related to the options for battery recycling.
-The goal must be an economical recycling of battery components in order to avoid losses in the product and material cycle and to reduce negative environmental impacts of batteries.
+This is where the "Recycling and Green Battery" working group steps in.
+The goal must be an economical recycling of battery components in order to avoid losses in the product and material cycle and to reduce negative environmental impacts of batteries as well as geopolitical dependencies.
 Fraunhofer IKTS is developing various concepts with which material cycles can be closed and raw materials can be fed back into battery cell production.

 Resynthesis of active materials for lithium-ion batteries